plukacs/lab-governance/Product Dev/Visibl.md

 - reviews code
 - is responsible for quality

+### Checklist
+- was caught up with code review at some point last week

 ### CSS - Anikó
 ### Testing - Cassus
 ### TradeDesk - David